vinaya-class/vinaya-class.github.io/src/09-kiccavatta.md

 (Cv.VIII.12.2-11)

 ## Kc 13., Kc 14.
-Upajjhāya, Ācariya vaṭṭa
+Upajjhāya, Ācariya vatta

 "Having gone to meet him, receive his bowl and robe.
 Receive the lower.
 If the upper and outer cloaks are damp with perspiration, dry them for a short time in